adegard/markdown-cv/index.md

 ### Summary

-*I am a french Chemical Engineer, actually Business Developer with a main focus on industrial solutions for sustainability and clean energy.*
+*I am a french Chemical Engineer living in Italy.
+I'm actually working as Business Developer and Sales Engineer to develop industrial solutions for energy effciency and renewables.*

 ### Top skills